iter8-tools/iter8/mkdocs/docs/getting-started/quick-start/with-knative.md

 ## 1. Create Kubernetes cluster

-Create a local Kubernetes cluster using Minikube or Kind.
-You can also use a managed Kubernetes service from your cloud provider.
+Create a local Kubernetes cluster or use a managed Kubernetes service from your cloud provider.
+Ensure that the cluster has sufficient resources, for example, 2 cpus and 4GB of memory.

 === "Minikube"

     ```shell
-    minikube start --cpus 2 --memory 4096
+    minikube start
     ```

 === "Kind"